 To mark the death of Dan Birch, I tapped out this feature I wrote about Beat Rhythm Fashion, published by the short-lived NZ Rolling Stone in December 1981.
-The article is dated, and the author should be shot (I turned a shade of crimson re-reading this purple prose).
-But I guess it’s a snapshot on a time and place not often discussed.
+The article is dated, and the author should be shot (I turned a shade of crimson while re-reading this purple prose).
+But I guess it’s a snapshot of a time and place not often discussed.

 Beat Rhythm Fashion is coloured, textured, simple and refined, blurry music with a cutting edge reinforced by straight, warped, provocative words; poetry that is both bitter and shattered romantic.
 It’s music that feels, glides, hits home in the most basic (not base) areas of the jaded modern psyche.
 It’s music of true hues.

 Beat Rhythm Fashion tries to work on three or four different levels.
 It works off pretension, arrogance, avoids easy belligerence, doesn’t fake accent and background.
 It’s the paranoia of the Beatles double white album wrapped in a stark, stunning and persuasively deceptive 1980s vision.
 It’s one year on from the Wellington Terrace scene of bilious outrage and negativity.

 Dan: “We don’t tie the message to any philosophy.
 The music had to be important.
 It just so happens that that’s what we write about and it just so happens that it is important.
 Very few are writing things like that.
 There’s a kind of level that we work in that’s rare, because no-one else is really on that level.”

 Dan: “It’s pretentious to assume that anyone would be interested in finding out what we’re talking about.
 But it’s only pretentious until someone’s reached.
 It’s not pretentious any more because we’ve succeeded.”